How HMRC works with large businesses

 HMRC’s Large Business Directorate works with around 2,000 of the UK’s largest businesses to make sure they pay the correct amount of tax.

-- business is complex
+- operating within a business sector that is complex

-We are investigating the tax affairs of around half of the UK’s largest businesses at any one time.
+HMRC are investigating the tax affairs of around half of the UK’s largest businesses at any one time.

 We work with the highest-risk businesses at board level through our High-Risk Corporates Programme.